What are Resources?

 Alert your Staff when someone is waiting

-One of my favorites features of Waitwhile is the ability to automatically send your staff members an SMS or Email whenever someone is waiting for them in your waitlist.
+One of my favorite features of Waitwhile is the ability to automatically send your staff members an SMS or Email whenever someone is waiting for them in your waitlist.

-Imagine that your staff members Chris is milling about his business, until he gets this text:
+Imagine that your staff member Chris is milling about his business until he gets this text:

 He now knows he has to pick up Sarah and gets to it!

-*ProTip: Don't over complicate it!
-If your business only has one 'thing' that does the different Services, don't add it to your list.
-A great example of this is a haunted house - your customer knows that they are here for the haunted house experience, so there is no need to have a 'Haunted House' Resource for them to select.
+A great example of this is a haunted house - your customer knows that they are there for the haunted house experience, so there is no need to have a 'Haunted House' Resource for them to select.